dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/edit-view-configuration.jpg

 - The icon is selected by clicking into the empty little box and by chosing an appropriated icon from the icon pool.
-- Hit save, the publication you created now has a new icon.
+- Hit save, the publication you created now has a new icon and every publication you will create will have it, too.

 .. image:: _static/new-icon.jpg